 Payment gateways charge both merchants and the banks either a monthly fee or percentage of the transaction amount.

 A payment processor is a company (often a third party) appointed by a merchant to handle transactions from various channels such as credit cards and debit cards for merchant acquiring banks.

 Payment processors are the financial tech institutions that work in the background to provide all the payment processing services used by an online merchant.
 VoguePay is Africa’s biggest payment processor.
 VoguePay provides you with free merchant account which you could effortlessly set-up and verify.
 Even before your account is verified, you could start transacting with other VoguePay users.

 If you have a registered your business with CAC already, verifying your account to facilitate transactions with non-VoguePay merchants is easy and prompt.
 With as low as N1,500, you will have a payment processing account setup and verified.
 Is that not enough reason for you to smile?

 A merchant account is established under an agreement between an acceptor and a merchant acquiring bank for the settlement of payment card transactions.

-Merchant account is the account you will open with a payment processor.
-It is on your merchant account that the payment processor facilitate your debit and credit before your bank account is hit.
+A merchant account is an account you will open with a payment processor.
+It is on your merchant account that the payment processor facilitates your debit and credit before your bank account is hit.
 Merchant accounts have different features based on the payment processor.